How This Prominent Boardroom Manages to Show and Not Tell

 The boardroom’s prominent location, while great inspiration to create a particularly showy space, did present a slight privacy conundrum.
 The boardroom adjoins a public meeting space, and DFA wanted to ensure that any confidential material discussed during meetings would not be overheard.

-HOK selected PrivaSEE, our patent-pending frameless opening glass wall, to ensure that the space would be acoustically isolated, yet still able to showcase its whimsied and symbolic styling.
+HOK selected PrivaSEE, our patented frameless opening glass wall, to ensure that the space would be acoustically isolated, yet still able to showcase its whimsied and symbolic styling.
 The 36 STC sound-rated PrivaSEE system is equipped with specialized transparent acoustic seals and drop-down floor seals that deploy automatically when the panels are interlocked.

 The DFA boardroom functions exactly as intended, and those who use it could not imagine a more fitting space.